cognitivetech/restorative-justice/Restorative Justice On The Rise.md

 [Restorative Justice on the Rise](https://restorativejusticeontherise.org/) - [apple podcasts](https://podcasts.apple.com/us/podcast/restorative-justice-on-the-rise/id918262205)

+> Restorative Justice on The Rise is an international live dialogue via Webcast and Telecouncil platform, held weekly, reaching an international constituency of a wide spectrum of individuals, organizations, professionals, academics, practitioners, stakeholders and beyond.

 **Media That Matters: Public Dialogue On Justice**
 > To provide connection, advocacy, education and inspired action as a public service to individuals and communities seeking to proactively improve relationships and structures within their spheres and our world.